-The secret to these crispy and tender little popcorn chicken bites is buttermilk.
-Before frying, I soaked the chicken pieces in buttermilk for about 1 hour (but you can also do it overnight to up the yumminess factor even more), then I coated them with a combination of flour and spices.
+The secret to these crispy and tender little breaded chicken bites is buttermilk.
+Before frying, I soaked the chicken pieces in buttermilk for about 30 minutes (but you can also do it overnight to up the yumminess factor even more), then I coated them with a combination of flour and spices.

 Using buttermilk tenderizes and moistens the chicken but it also gives the seasonings and flour something to cling onto while it's frying.

 What can I use instead of buttermilk in this recipe?

 If you don't have buttermilk on hand, you can easily make your own!
 Simply combine 1 cup of milk with 1 tablespoon of lemon juice or vinegar.
 Let the mixture sit for 5-10 minutes before using it in this recipe.
 The acid in the lemon juice or vinegar will curdle the milk and give it that signature buttermilk tang.

 Another option is to use plain yogurt thinned out with a little water.
 I like to use whole milk yogurt for the richest flavor, but you can use low-fat or non-fat if that's what you have on hand.
 Just be sure to give it a good stir so that it's nice and smooth before adding it to the batter.

 What is the difference between southern fried chicken and popcorn chicken?

 Popcorn chicken and southern fried chicken are made in essentially the same way!
 The main difference is that popcorn chicken is usually made with boneless, skinless chicken breasts, while southern fried chicken is traditionally made with bone-in, skin-on chicken parts.
 But both methods are delicious!

 How to make the Best Popcorn Chicken from Scratch – Overview